 10-3-1.
-Installation place
+Installation Place

-- A place which provides the spaces around the indoor unit as shown in the diagram - A place where there are no obstacles near the air inlet and outlet - A place which allows easy installation of the piping to the outdoor unit - A place which allows the front panel to be opened - The indoor unit shall be installed at least 2.5 m height.
-Also, it must avoided to put anything on the top of the indoor unit.
+- A place which provides the spaces around the indoor unit as shown in the diagram. - A place where there are no obstacle near the air inlet and outlet. - A place which allows easy installation of the piping to the outdoor unit. - A place which allows the front panel to be opened. - The indoor unit shall be installed at least 2.5 m height.
+Also, it must be avoided to put anything on the top of the indoor unit.

-- Direct sunlight to the indoor unit's wireless receiver should be avoided. - The microprocessor in the indoor unit should not be too close to RF noise sources.
+- Direct sunlight on the indoor unit wireless receiver should be avoided. - The microprocessor in the indoor unit should not be too close to RF noise sources.
 (For details, see the owner's manual.)

-<Remote control>
+Remote control

-- A place where there are no obstacles such as a curtain that may block the signal from the indoor unit. - Do not install the remote control in a place exposed to direct sunlight or close to a heating source, such as a stove. - Keep the remote control at least 1 m apart from the nearest TV set or stereo equipment.
+- A place where here are no obstacles such as a curtain that may block the signal from the indoor unit - Do not install the remote control in a place exposed to direct sunlight or close to a heating source such as a stove. - Keep the remote control at least 1 m apart from the nearest TV set or stereo equipment.
 (This is necessary to prevent image disturbances or noise interference.) - The location of the remote control should be determined as shown below.

 10-3-2.
-Cutting a hole and mounting installation
+Cutting a Hole and Mounting Installation Plate

-<Cutting a hole>
+Cutting a hole